-O’Connor Method Camp New York City is a music instruction camp for violin and strings based on the O’Connor Method.
-This camp uses American music, creativity, cultural diversity, and improvisation to improve learning for both children and adults who want to take string lessons while enjoying and exceling at music.
+O’Connor Method String Camp is a music instruction camp for violin and strings based on the O’Connor Method.
+This camp uses American music, creativity, cultural diversity, and improvisation to improve learning for both children and adults who want to take string lessons while enjoying and excelling at music.
 The camp provides group lessons, string orchestra, and a host of various electives from tune writing to dancing and singing.

 "The O’Connor Method is designed to guide students gradually through the

 development of pedagogical and musical techniques necessary to become a

 proficient, well-rounded musician through a carefully planned succession of

 pieces.
 Gradual development of left-hand technique, bowing skill and ear

 training as revealed through the study of beautiful music encourages a love

 of music-making in a slow, steady and natural way.